maymd202/CALM_MultifractalAnalysis/README.md

 ## To create a fine-tuned classifier:
 We adapted code from the open-source PEFT repository for use in this project.
 Our modified implementation can be found [at this link](https://github.com/maymd202/peft/CALM_imclass.py).

-To run the code, please clone the full micro-sam repository and create an environment with the required dependencies before using the adapted script.
+To run the code, please clone the full PEFT repository and create an environment with the required dependencies before using the adapted script.
 Here is a link to the [original PEFT GitHub](https://github.com/huggingface/peft).

 Code adapted from: Mangrulkar S, Gugger S, Debut L, Belkada Y, Paul S, Bossan B, et al. PEFT: State-of-the-art parameter efficient fine-tuning methods Github 2022 [https://github.com/huggingface/peft]